-- "(a) Violating or attempting to violate, directly or indirectly, assisting in or abetting the violation of, or conspiring to violate any provision of this chapter. - "(b) Gross negligence. - "(c) Repeated negligent acts.
+- (a) Violating or attempting to violate, directly or indirectly, assisting in or abetting the violation of, or conspiring to violate any provision of this chapter. - (b) Gross negligence. - (c) Repeated negligent acts.
 To be repeated, there must be two or more negligent acts or omissions.
-An initial negligent act or omission followed by a separate and distinct departure from the applicable standard of care shall constitute repeated negligent acts. - "(1) An initial negligent diagnosis followed by an act or omission medically appropriate for that negligent diagnosis of the patient shall constitute a single negligent act. - "(2) When the standard of care requires a change in the diagnosis, act, or omission that constitutes the negligent act described in paragraph (1), including, but not limited to, a reevaluation of the diagnosis or a change in treatment, and the licensee's conduct departs from the applicable standard of care, each departure constitutes a separate and distinct breach of the standard of care.
+An initial negligent act or omission followed by a separate and distinct departure from the applicable standard of care shall constitute repeated negligent acts. - (1) An initial negligent diagnosis followed by an act or omission medically appropriate for that negligent diagnosis of the patient shall constitute a single negligent act. - (2) When the standard of care requires a change in the diagnosis, act, or omission that constitutes the negligent act described in paragraph (1), including, but not limited to, a reevaluation of the diagnosis or a change in treatment, and the licensee's conduct departs from the applicable standard of care, each departure constitutes a separate and distinct breach of the standard of care. - (d) Incompetence. - (e) The commission of any act involving dishonesty or corruption that is substantially related to the qualifications, functions, or duties of a physician and surgeon. - (f) Any action or conduct that would have warranted the denial of a certificate. - (g) The failure by a certificate holder, in the absence of good cause, to attend and participate in an interview by the board.
+This subdivision shall only apply to a certificate holder who is the subject of an investigation by the board.

-- "(d) Incompetence. - "(e) The commission of any act involving dishonesty or corruption which is substantially related to the qualifications, functions, or duties of a physician and surgeon. - "(f) Any action or conduct which would have warranted the denial of a certificate. - "(g) The practice of medicine from this state into another state or country without meeting the legal requirements of that state or country for the practice of medicine.
-Section 2314 shall not apply to this subdivision.
-This subdivision shall become operative upon the implementation of the proposed registration program described in Section 2052.5. - "(h) The repeated failure by a certificate holder, in the absence of good cause, to attend and participate in an interview by the board.
-This subdivision shall only apply to a certificate holder who is the subject of an investigation by the board." - .7.
-Section 2021 of the Code states:
+7. Section 2261 of the Code states: